 Develop job descriptions to help you articulate the most important outcomes you need from an employee performing a particular job.
 Job descriptions are also a communication tool that tells coworkers of the employee where their job leaves off and the job of another employee starts.

 Your goal in hiring is to find the brightest, most competent, flexible, reliable, multifaceted employees, you can find.
 For people who are considering joining your organization, the job description defines the parameters of the position for which they are applying.
-A job description, if not viewed as a straight jacket, helps your successful recruiting in several ways.
+A job description, if not viewed as a straight jacket, can help your successful recruiting in several ways.

 - Causes the manager of the position and any other employees already performing the job to agree on the responsibilities and scope of the position.